minjae-lulu/Just-Flip/README.md

 # Just Flip: Flipped Observation Generation and Optimization for Neural Radiance Fields to Cover Unobserved View

-### **This is a prototype version and will be updated to a more user-friendly version for future execution.**
 <br/>

-Implementation of our method.
+This is a prototype version and will be updated to a more user-friendly version for future execution.
 Our data agumentation approach is flippimg observed images, and estimating flipped camera 6DoF poses.

 <br/>

 ## Overview